chito365/uk/_posts/1/9/2021-04-05-adam-young.md

-Singer and songwriter best known for his electronic project Owl City, whose independently released debut album reached #15 on the U.S. Dance chart.
+Singer and songwriter best known for his electronic project Owl City, whose independently released debut album reached number 15 on the U.S. Dance chart.
 The artist&#8217;s music has been featured in several films, including Wreck-It Ralph and Legend of the Guardians: The Owls of Ga&#8217;Hoole.